WolffunService/thetan-world-sdk-docs/README.md

 - **Start Grind**: This phase is called by your game to start grind for NFT.
 Grinding will be count every 5 second tick.
 - **Pause Grind**: This phase is optional, you can call this phase when your game mechanic support pause game when playing or something similar to that.
 You can resume grinding by calling Start Grind again.
 - **End Grind**: This phase is called by your game to end grinding session and unlock selected NFT.
-- **Unlock UI Thetan World**: This phase is called by your game to unlock Thetan World UI interaction after grinding session is completed.

 ## Table of Contents